-Several improvements in data sources, verification and methodology have occurred since 2012.
+Several improvements in data sources, verification and methodology have occurred since the previous master plan was completed in 2012.
 The changes provide a more accurate definition of airport activity than presented previously.
-These changes, described below and previously in Chapter 2, are incorporated into the 2021 airport activity data that is the baseline for new 20-year aviation activity forecasts.
+These changes, described below and in Chapter 2, are incorporated into the 2021 airport activity data that is the baseline for new 20-year aviation activity forecasts.